reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 {{% image alt="Cypress Test UI variation" src="images/posts/nodejs-cypress-test-launchdarkly/Cypress_Final_Test_Result.png" %}}

-## Deploy Tests as CI
+## Deploy Tests in CI

-Next, we can use *GitHub Actions* to run the same tests on CI.
+Next, we can use *GitHub Actions* to run the same tests in CI.
 The workflows provided by CI using GitHub Actions allow us to create the code in our repository and run our tests.
 Workflows can run on virtual machines hosted by GitHub or on our servers.
 Using the repository dispatch webhook, we may set up our CI workflow to launch whenever a GitHub event takes place (for instance, if new code is pushed to your repository), on a predetermined timetable, or in response to an outside event.

 For us to determine whether the change in our branch produces an error, GitHub executes our CI tests and includes the results of each test in the pull request.
 The changes we pushed are prepared to be evaluated by a team member or merged once all CI tests in a workflow pass.
 If a test fails, then we can easily get to know that one of our changes may have caused the failure.